flatiron-labs/ubuntu-chromebook-installer/README.md

 2. Something went wrong, and now my screen has a menacing exclamation point and reads "Chrome OS is missing or damaged"!!!
 What now!?!?!?!
   - No worries you just need to make a recovery USB or SD card with the [Chromebook Recovery Utility](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/jndclpdbaamdhonoechobihbbiimdgai?hl=en)
   **NOTE:** Google has two recovery utilties, but this is the only one that works.You will need to switch to [Chrome Beta](https://www.google.com/chrome/browser/beta.html?platform=mac&extra=betachannel) if you are using a Mac as your primary computer.
   - Create a new image of Chrome OS specific to your machine.
-As of 9/3/2014 the model number for the Acer c720 is PEPPY C6A-V3C-A86 but double check by the looking at the bottom of the scary screen you should see your machines model number
+As of 9/3/2014 the model number for the Acer c720 is PEPPY C6A-N3C-A70 but double check by the looking at the bottom of the scary screen you should see your machines model number
   - After the Chromebook Recovery Utility is finished creating a recovery USB or SD simply plug it into the machine and let it do it's thing.
 It shouldn't take more than 5 minutes

 3. My computer is stuck booting into Ubuntu; how do I stop it?
-  - Restert your computer
+  - Restart your computer
   - As soon as you see the screen with "OS verification off" press [CTRL + d]
   - Login as guest and open a shell with [CTRL + ALT + t] and enter `shell`
   - Next enter `sudo -s set_gbb_flags.sh 0x00000000`
   - Restart your computer and you will now stay on the "OS verification off".
-From here switch to Ubuntu [CTRL + l] or Chrome OS[CTRL + d]
+From here switch to Ubuntu [CTRL + l] or Chrome OS [CTRL + d]

 4. I messed up on the post install script and entered incorrect information.
 How do I change that?
   - Open the Terminal app and run this command to rerun the post-install script by entering `curl -Lo- https://raw.githubusercontent.com/flatiron-labs/chromebook-environmentalizer/master/bootstrap.sh | bash`